A Comparison of Reinforcement Learning and Deep Trajectory Based Stochastic Control Agents for Stepwise Mean-Variance Hedging: Experimental Setup and Model Specification

-As for the neural network formulation of deep-MVH, one can either parametrize the hedge strategy (the number of stock to hold at time $t$) or by the parametrizing the rebalancing rate.
+As for the neural network formulation of deep-MVH, one can either parametrize the hedge strategy (the number of stock to hold at time $t$) or parametrize the rebalancing rate.
 The two parametrizations are related through the equation,

-We choose to parametrize the rebalancing of the stock holding by a feedforward neural network with three hidden layers with 10, 15 and 10 hidden units.
-This is similar to how other implementations in the literature have used relatively shallow deep networks with three layers for parametrizing each individual control (see \cite{han2016deepsc}, \cite{shi2021deep}).
+We choose to parametrize the rebalancing rate of the stock holding by a feedforward neural network with three hidden layers with 10, 15 and 10 hidden units.
+This is similar to how other implementations in the literature have used relatively shallow deep networks with three layers to parametrize each individual control (see \cite{han2016deepsc}, \cite{shi2021deep}).
 RELU was used as the nonlinear activation function in all hidden layers.
 The actor component of the RL-DDPG agent is a feedforward neural network with 3 layers with 12 neurons in each layer.
 The critic component consists of a feedforward neural network of 3 layers with 24 neurons in each layer.